Hallucinations and Delusions

 Often, people with dementia experience or believe things that are not real.
 This is called a hallucination or delusion.
 Hallucinations are false sensory experiences – perceiving something with your senses that isn’t real.
 Delusions are persistent false beliefs – believing something that isn’t real.

-Caregivers need to be investigators.
-What could my loved one be seeing or hearing?
-What conclusions could my loved one jump to?
+You need to become an investigator.
+What could your loved one be seeing or hearing?
+What conclusions could they jump to?

 For example, if your mom says: “There is someone living in my bathroom, and they see me when I’m naked.”
 She may be seeing herself in the bathroom mirror and not realize it’s her own reflection.
 It’s troubling to think some strange person might be lurking in your bathroom